Cruising Guide to the Rias Baixas

 |The fishing village of Corcubion|

-We next sailed over to Ezaro and anchored off the beach.
+We next sailed over to Ezaro and anchored off the beach beside the river.
 One can go by dinghy past the bridge into a secluded inlet of the river where there’s a small boat marina.
 We walked through the beautifully appointed park, past the hydroelectric plant to the waterfall.
 It must have been quite the swimming hole before it became a popular park.
 We spent another day at anchor in Sardineiro watching the men diving for scallops all around us as the fog rolled in for the night.
 Then it was time to weigh anchor and head back south.

 |The inlet in Ezaro|

 In the Ria de Muros e Noia, a first-rate marina facility can be found at the Real Club Nautico de Portosin.
 They have an extraordinarily helpful multi-lingual, English speaking staff, and a stable of good mechanics, electricians and others who the staff is willing to coordinate on your behalf.
 The laundry and shower facilities are top notch.
 The bar and restaurant overlooking the marina is a fabulous meeting point for crews.
-The town has a few restaurants, a ferreteria (hardware store), a bank, and a supermarket that delivers to your boat if you spend more than €50.
-There are two lovely beaches within walking distance from the marina, and a beautiful long beach with fine white sand and impossibly aqua and blue waters the other side of town on the Atlantic face.
+The town has a few restaurants, a ferreteria (hardware store), a bank, a convenience store, and a supermarket that delivers to your boat if you spend more than €50.
+There are two lovely beaches within walking distance from the marina, and a beautiful long beach with fine white sand and impossibly aqua and blue waters on the other side of town on the Atlantic face.

 |The beaches near Portosin, marina in the distance|